claromes/waybacktweets/docs/streamlit.rst

 Filters
 ----------

-- Calendar: Filtering by date range
+- Filtering by date range: Using the `from` and `to` filters

-- Checkbox: Only tweets not available
+- Only unavailable tweets: Checks if the archived URL still exists on Twitter (see the `flowchart <workflow.html>`_)

-- Checkbox: Only unique URLs (filtering by the collapse option using the urlkey field)
+- Only unique URLs: Filtering by the collapse option using the ``urlkey`` field and the URL Match Scope ``prefix``

 Pagination
 ------------

-Pagination is automatic and allows viewing up to 25 tweets per page.
-This is a fixed value due to the API rate limit.
+Pagination allows viewing up to 25 tweets per page.
+This helps to avoid rate limiting from the API, for parsing returns with the mimetype ``application/json``.

 Community Comments